powerhome/oss-guide/docs/using/permitted-licenses.md

 ## Permitted licenses

 The following licenses are permitted for use for each category of use case.
-Any licenses not on this list are not yet permitted for use at Power, but will be considered for inclusion in this list on request to the SDRB.
-If you propose to use an open source project licensed under any license not present in this list, contact the SDRB.
-If you propose to use an open source project in a way not permitted by this combination of license and use case, contact the SDRB to discuss the available options.
+Any licenses not on this list are not yet permitted for use at Power, but will be considered for inclusion in this list on request to the SDRT.
+If you propose to use an open source project licensed under any license not present in this list, contact the SDRT.
+If you propose to use an open source project in a way not permitted by this combination of license and use case, contact the SDRT to discuss the available options.

 | License | SPDX Identifier | Internal use | SaaS back-end | SaaS front-end | Mobile / Desktop App |
 | ------- | --------------- | ------------ | ------------- | -------------- | -------------------- |